THE-LOST-ADVENTURER/THE-LOST-ADVENTURER/README.md

  us lul

-somewhat horrible social skills, social anxiety/awkward,
+horrible social skills, social anxiety/awkward,
-dont take some of what i say seriously i just get nervous, treat me with care and you'll see im much different & Friendly : )
+dont take some of what i say seriously i just dont know what to sayy, treat me with care and you'll see im much more hyper & Friendly PLSS
+*I LOVE HAVING MORE FRIENDz !!
+I JUST dont KNOW HOW TO APPROACH PEOPLE*

+hi emotional numbness and bipolar depressio n what the hell!